vanyacohen/beo-language-grounding/README.md

 **car_test.csv**

 Contains 10 annotations per object_id, with attribute ratings from 1-5, and a natural language description of the object.
 Objects are sourced from the shapenet.org project.

+## Docs/
+Contains language annotation for each class' attributes and attribute ratings.

 ## Citing
 If you use our dataset or code please cite: